128technology/docs/docs/cc_fips_6.3.0_initialize_u-iso_device.md

 sidebar_label: Initialize Your Device - Web Workflow
 ---

 This is the part where configuring your device gets really easy!
-Use the GUI to initialize the device as a [Conductor](#initialize-a-conductor), a [Conductor-managed Router](#initialize-a-conductor-managed-router), or a [Mist-managed Router](#initialize-a-mist-managed-router).
+Use the GUI to initialize the device as a [Conductor](#initialize-a-conductor), or a [Conductor-managed Router](#initialize-a-conductor-managed-router).
 Use a browser to navigate to your conductor and begin the initialization.

 ![U-ISO Device Selection GUI](/img/u-iso8_launch_gui.png)